-The Firm’s business model is principally the discretionary investment management of sustainable primary asset portfolios, seeking long-term total returns for our target client base of professional and institutional investors.
+The Firm’s business model is principally the discretionary investment management of sustainable primary asset portfolios held in funds, seeking long-term total returns for our target client base of professional and institutional investors within those funds.

-The Firm is categorised as a Collective Portfolio Management Investment Firm (CPMI) and is subject to the capital requirements set out in the Interim Prudential Sourcebook (IPRU-INV) Chapter 11, the Prudential Sourcebook for Banks, Building Societies and.
-Investment Firms (BIPRU) and the General Prudential Sourcebook (GENPRU) of the FCA Handbook.
+The Firm is categorised as a Collective Portfolio Management Investment Firm (CPMI) and is subject to the capital requirements set out in the Interim Prudential Sourcebook (IPRU-INV) Chapter 11, the Prudential Sourcebook for Banks, Building Societies and Investment Firms (BIPRU) and the General Prudential Sourcebook (GENPRU) of the FCA Handbook.
+The Firm is not a MIFID Investment Firm, as defined by the FCA Handbook.
 In accordance with BIPRU, the Firm is required to carry out an Internal Capital Adequacy Assessment Process (ICAAP).

 The Firm is not a member of a group for prudential purposes; hence capital requirements apply solely on a ‘solo’ basis to the Firm.